Ink (INK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ink Historical Price

-According to the latest data gathered on Ink live price page, the current price of Ink is 0.00051996USD.
-The circulating supply of Ink(INK) is 463.91M INK , giving it a market capitalization of $241.21K.
+According to the latest data gathered on Ink live price page, the current price of Ink is 0.00066021USD.
+The circulating supply of Ink(INK) is 463.91M INK , giving it a market capitalization of $306.28K.

 The Ink Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of INK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.